emk/toyos-rs/crates/cpuio/README.md

 The constructor `Port::new` is available as a `const fn`, which allows you to configure a port at compile time.

+The is also an `UnsafePort` type which is identical, except that `read` and `write` are explicitly marked as unsafe.
+It's better to use `UnsafePort` whenever any individual port operation might corrupt memory or cause undefined behavior.

 ## Licensing